 How to find the right weight to start weight lifting

 “The goal is to use a weight that is challenging for you,” says Oluwajana.
-“A good way to gauge this is for the desired number of reps you are doing, you should only be able to complete 2 or 3 more reps with good form before you fail.
+“A good way to gauge this is for the desired number of reps you are doing, you should only be able to complete two or three more reps with good form before you fail.
 So, if you’re doing 10 reps, pick a weight that you can use for about 12 to 13 reps before failing.
 If you cannot complete the 10 reps, you’ve gone too heavy, and if you can easily do more than 12 reps with the weight, it's too light.
 This also means the weight you choose will also vary depending on how many reps you are doing.
 The weight you would use to do 6 reps will be heavier than what you would use for 15 reps, for example.”

 If you’re looking for advice on weight lifting for beginners, then these handy tips will help you nail your next workout.